-Tokyo Olympics Digest: Alaskan teen shocks defending champion | DW | 27.07.2021
+Tokyo Olympics digest: Alaskan teen shocks defending champion | DW | 27.07.2021

 Jacoby, still in high school, sat in third heading into the final turn, as the expected battle between favorites King and South African Tatjana Schoenmaker played out in front of her.

-But the teenager accelerated in the final 25 meteres and surged past her competitors on the final two strokes.
+But the teenager accelerated in the final 25 meters and surged past her competitors on the final two strokes.
 Schoenmaker finished in silver while King claimed bronze.

 Teammate King was gushing in her praise for Jacoby.